(AllOne sm logo)

 I think most people are aware of Alcoholics Anonymous (AA for short), but not everyone may know how they "operate".
 They follow what are called the "12 Steps" and the "12 Traditions."
 Today there are over 2 million members in AA.
 There are also many other Anonymous programs (wiki) that have taken the "12 Steps" and "12 Traditions" and have adapted them to their needs.

 AA's 12 Steps (aa.org) are a set of steps that define a process that was designed to help people live and recover from their addition.
 One of the problems (that may have caused a person to drink in the first place) is that people can cause a variety of wounds (both emotional and physical) that affect other people, possibly while they were drinking.
-If you read those steps, it's clear that AA does not believe that "time heals all wounds", for they list the steps of action that they will help the member recover.
+If you read those steps, it's clear that AA does not believe that "time heals all wounds", for they list the steps of action that will help the member recover.

 When you harm someone else, the most applicable two of those 12 steps are listed here, as they are the most directly related to this topic, and they clearly outline a plan of action.
 The first one to mention is Step 4: